Hanse cities to visit in Netherlands - Beautiful cities in Holland

 There are many beautiful cities in Holland.
-The Hanse cities to visit in Netherlands are among them.
-We discovered, that Holland is beautiful not only when the tulips are blooming.
-The Hanseatic League fascinates us since we visited several German Hanseatic cities.
-We want to learn more about the Hanse.
+The hanseatic cities in The Netherlands belong to.
+That Holland also outside the tulip time nice, we discovered this year.
+The Hanseatic League fascinates us since we Germans Hanseatic cities visited.
+We want to know more about it.
 In total there are nine cities in the region between the Veluwemeer, the IJssel and the Zwarte Water, which once belonged to the trade association.
 We visit five of them on this trip.
-Harderwijk, Elburg, Hasselt, Kampen and Deventer are no longer on the sea, but inland.
+Harderwijk, Elburg, Hasselt, Kampen and Deventer are indeed inland today.

 At the time of the Hanseatic League, however, the Ijsselmeer was much closer to the trading cities.
 Holland's youngest province, Flevoland, is built on polders (land reclaimed from the sea) and now blocks the direct access to the IJsselmeer.
 Why that is so, Gerhard explains in his Video about Flevoland.
 Harderwijk and Elburg were once on the banks of the IJsselmeer.
 Kampen and Hasselt were only a few kilometers away on the banks of the IJssel and the Zwarte Water.
 Only Deventer has always been inland, but had good access to the sea via the IJssel.